aequitas/cinekid-render-server/README.md

     vagrant provision encode-server-1

-This is equivalent of running `make` inside one of the virtual machines.
+This is equivalent of running `make` when logged into one of the virtual machines.

 # Directory structure